-Founded by Dr. George Kantor and Tim Mueller-Sim, Bloomfield Robotics is bringing our combined 30+ years of experience in designing and deploying robots in agricultural settings to the commercial space.
+Bringing our experience in designing & deploying robots in agricultural settings to the commercial space

 At a base weight of 140 kg, this ground-based robot is capable of carrying an additional 100 kg at up to 2 m/s for more than 8 hours between charges, thanks to the devotion of one-third of the base to a Li-Ion battery.
 With considerably lower ground pressure than the human foot and enough torque to drive straight up a wall, we've yet to get the robot stuck in the mud.

 A suite of navigation and phenotyping sensors give the robot a chance at navigating within the world.
 The robot comes standard with an RTK GPS, and aerospace grade inertial measurement unit, multiple navigation cameras, a Time of Flight sensor, and multiple LiDAR units.
 The modularity of the platform allows the inclusion of more sensors as the environment changes.